 You or your loved one might be having a temporary spell of the blues without knowing it.
 There is nothing abnormal about having the “holiday blues,” which are more like a mood than any sort of lasting condition.
 Depression, anxiety, and other psychological symptoms are associated with the holidays because this season brings back memories of a happier time in our lives.

-Then we talked of our progress the past years, especially in creating new holiday traditions, one of which was to initiate and participate in the bereavement community so families may honor the memory of their child.
+Then we talked of our progress the past years, especially in creating new holiday traditions, one of which was to initiate and participate in the World wide Candle Light Event as a gift to the bereavement community so families may honor the memory of their child.
 We have gone so far in our road to recovery.

 I continued to cradle my husband in my arms.
 As I droned on and on, I suddenly heard unearthly sounds of his snoring.
 He must have felt some bit of comfort knowing that this too shall pass.

 Not that I don’t miss my son or feel any holiday blues.
 I feel the pangs every now and then and tears fall.
 I just say to myself, “this will pass.
 Go with the flow”.
-On December 5 is my dad’s 9th death anniversary and I feel a tug in my heart but I also recall his booming laughter that never fails to lift my spirits.
+December 5 was my dad’s 13th death anniversary and I feel a tug in my heart but I also recall his booming laughter that never fails to lift my spirits.

 How you can beat the blues?